deepsea-inria/pctl/doc/pctl.md

 Table: Libraries and language extensions that are currently supported by pctl.

-To build the example shown above, but with support for Cilk Plus, first make sure that you are using `gcc >= 5.0`.
+To build the example shown above, but with support for Cilk Plus, first make sure that you are using `gcc >= 5.0` or a recent version of [clang/llvm that supports Cilk Plus extensions](https://cilkplus.github.io/).
 If so, the command shown below will build a parallel-ready binary.

 ~~~~~~~~~~~~~~~~~~~~~
 $ g++ -std=c++11 `print-include-directives.sh /home/foo/pctl-install/`